 This is a soft tissue manipulation technique that is used to treat people with muscle knots and pain.
 People who benefit the most from this technique are those with chronic headaches, migraine, neck, shoulder, arm pain, or leg “referred” pain that results from these knots.
 In our practice, it is used in conjunction with other manual techniques to knock out soft tissue problems.

 Firstly, these needles are solid.
 There is no hole where any liquid passes through.
-This makes them very small and in the world of needles, the smaller the diameter, the less likely that the needle will be sensed at all.
-In fact, when working with patients, most don’t realize the treatment has even begun because they don’t sense the ‘needle stick’ they’ve come to expect.
-If the technique is done correctly, the sensation that we would expect is a deep cramping or aching sensation very similar to the patients’ primary pain complaint but only when the poor tissue is stimulated.
-This sensation means that the needles (and the PT) are doing their job.
+This makes them very small, and in the world of needles, the smaller the diameter, the less likely it is that the needle will be sensed at all.
+In fact, when working with patients, most don’t realize the treatment has begun because they don’t sense the ‘needle stick’ they’ve come to expect.
+If the technique is done correctly, the sensation that we would expect is a deep cramping or aching sensation very similar to the patients’ primary pain complaint, but only when the poor tissue is stimulated.
+This sensation means the needles (and the PT) are doing their job.

 2. REAL Manual Treatment

 This encompasses any treatment that involves a PT using their hands to manipulate the patient’s joints, muscles, nervous system, and soft tissues.
-This is commonly done in a lot of practices but in our experience, far too little time is spent on this hands-on approach and more is spent on passive care ‘off in the corner’ or with some machine attached to you.
-Insurance companies do pay for manual treatment, but in many cases, they will pay more for different techniques and so those are the techniques that get done.
+This is commonly done in many practices, but in our experience, far too little time is spent on this hands-on approach, and more is spent on passive care ‘off in the corner’ or with some machine attached to you.
+Insurance companies do pay for manual treatment, but in many cases, they will pay more for different techniques, which are the techniques that get done.
 This is bottom-line-driven care, not outcome-driven care.

 3. Highly Intense Supervised Therapeutic Exercise

 Personal trainers are highly skilled at teaching exercises to pain-free movers.
-Unfortunately, regardless of the number of years of experience, a trainer will never be able to break down movement in the depth that a physical therapist can.
+Unfortunately, regardless of the number of years of experience, a trainer can never break down movement in depth like a physical therapist.

 Many of our clients already have a personal trainer or strength coach.
-In these cases, we work with their trainer to ensure that the client’s care is coordinated and progressive and will only lead to the highest level of progress for the client’s pain and movement.
+In these cases, we work with their trainer to ensure that the client’s care is coordinated and progressive, which will only lead to the highest level of progress for the client’s pain and movement.

-Maybe one day, the health care payment system will place an emphasis on the use of early assessment, preventative visits, and treatment from physical therapists to avoid big catastrophic injuries.
-There might be a long wait for this so the best bet, for now, will be to get connected with a physical therapist who is highly trained in strength and conditioning or personal fitness.
+One day, the health care payment system will emphasize using early assessment, preventative visits, and treatment from physical therapists to avoid big catastrophic injuries.
+There might be a long wait for this, so the best bet, for now, will be to get connected with a physical therapist who is highly trained in strength and conditioning or personal fitness.

 What to Do to Get Yourself All-the-Way Well

 Research your pain and see all of the options for treatment.
-Once you’ve collected your info then ask your doctor or therapist about each treatment.
-If they don’t have time or aren’t excited to hear that you’ve done some of your own research, it’s time to look for a new pro.
+Once you’ve collected your info, ask your doctor or therapist about each treatment.
+If they don’t have time or aren’t excited to hear that you’ve done some of your research, it’s time to look for a new pro.
 This goes for all of your health care teammates!